isomerpages/iras-onestoppayroll/_about/FAQs.md

 <ol data-tight="true" class="tight">
 <li>
 <p><strong>What are the key objectives of the One-Stop Payroll initiative? </strong>
-<br>The main goals of the One-Stop Payroll initiative are to make employer-related
+<br>The main goals of the One-Stop Payroll initiative are to make payroll-related
 regulatory requirements easier and more consistent for businesses using payroll software, thereby reducing administrative overheads.
 By integrating these payroll-related regulatory requirements seamlessly into a single,